-and had been embarrassed about having Moria sleep in R and had been embarrassed about naving Moria sleep in his old room, but now he was thankful for it.
+R and had been embarrassed about having Moria sleep in his old room, but now he was thankful for it.
 The place was small and most of it was taken up by his bed, which was large enough for two.